ros2/demos/quality_of_service_demo/README.md

 * `ros2 run quality_of_service_demo_cpp liveliness 1000 --kill-publisher-after 2000` _or_
 * `ros2 run quality_of_service_demo_py  liveliness 1000 --kill-publisher-after 2000`
   * After 2 seconds, the publisher will be killed, and the subscriber will receive a callback 1 second after that notifying it that the liveliness has changed.
-* `ros2 run quality_of_service_demo_cpp liveliness 250 --node-assert-period 0 --policy MANUAL_BY_NODE` _or_
-* `ros2 run quality_of_service_demo_py  liveliness 250 --node-assert-period 0 --policy MANUAL_BY_NODE`
-  * With this configuration, the node never explicitly asserts its liveliness, but it publishes messages (implicitly asserting liveliness) less often (500ms) than the liveliness lease, so you will see alternating alive/not-alive messages as the publisher misses its lease and "becomes alive again" when it publishes, until the talker is stopped.

 ## Incompatible QoS Offered/Requested